Brainchip-Inc/akida_examples/doc/model_zoo_performance.rst

 | This page lists the performance of all models from the zoo reported for both Akida 1.0 and Akida 2.0.
 Please
   refer to:

-* `Akida 1.0 models`_ for models targetting the Akida Neuromorphic Processor IP 1.0 and the AKD1000 reference SoC,
+* `Akida 1.0 models`_ for models targeting the Akida Neuromorphic Processor IP 1.0 and the AKD1000 reference SoC,
-* `Akida 2.0 models`_ for models targetting the Akida Neuromorphic Processor IP 2.0,
+* `Akida 2.0 models`_ for models targeting the Akida Neuromorphic Processor IP 2.0,
 * `Upgrading to Akida 2.0 tutorial <./examples/quantization/plot_1_upgrading_to_2.0.html>`_ to understand the architectural differences between 1.0 and 2.0 models and their respective workflows.